Charlotte E. Maguire: Philanthropy

-In 1999 Maguire donated $1 million to Florida State University (FSU) to create the Charlotte Edwards Maguire Eminent Scholar Chair for the Program in Medical Sciences and the following year became an advocate, lobbying for the creation of a medical school at FSU.
-FSU opened their medical school in 2000 and she was awarded an honorary Doctor of Humane Letters degree on February 14, 2002 at the College of Medicine Administration Building.
+In 1999, Maguire donated $1 million to Florida State University (FSU) to create the Charlotte Edwards Maguire Eminent Scholar Chair for the Program in Medical Sciences and the following year became an advocate, lobbying for the creation of a medical school at FSU.
+FSU opened their medical school in 2000 and she was awarded an honorary Doctor of Humane Letters degree on February 14, 2002, at the College of Medicine Administration Building.

 In 2004, she provided 2 students with full-tuition scholarships to FSU and the following year, donated another $1 million to create a geriatrics program at the 2005 ceremony naming “The Charlotte Edwards Maguire Medical Library” in her honor.
 In 2010, she donated $1 million to the retirement home where she had lived since 1991 to create the Maguire Center for Lifelong Learning which houses an auditorium, computer lab, virtual library, and a bistro.
 She also established a scholarship fund for the home's employees to further their nursing education.

-In a ceremony in 2013, Governor Rick Scott bestowed the title “Great Floridian” on Maguire at the atrium of the FSU College of Medicine.
+In a 2012 ceremony, then Florida governor Rick Scott bestowed the title “Great Floridian” on Maguire at Florida State University College of Medicine.

-Maguire died on 6 December 2014 at Westminster Oaks Community in Tallahassee.
+Maguire died on December 6, 2014, at Westminster Oaks Community in Tallahassee, Florida.
 She was posthumously elected to the Florida Women's Hall of Fame in 2015.